 Course Code: IF1FE23

-A developer will typically be working as part of a larger team, in which they will have responsibility for some of the straightforward elements of the overall project.
-If you love making things, and learning how things work in the world around us, a Digital Production, Design and Development T Level may be exactly what you need to get the career of your dreams.
+A software developer will typically be working as part of a larger team, in which they will have responsibility for some of the straightforward elements of the overall project.
+If you love making things, and learning how things work in the world around us, a Software Development T Level may be exactly what you need to get the career of your dreams.

 A minimum of 5 GCSEs including Maths and English.